ShanWang-Shan/SIBCL/README.md

 ## Evaluation

-To perform the localization, simply launch the corresponding run script:
+To perform the SIGLNet, simply launch the corresponding run script:

 ```
 python -m pixloc.evaluation